 Serving more than 7,000 health care professionals through approximately 120 partnerships in more than 45 countries, the Office of International Medicine Programs is dedicated to contributing to the SMHS mission of improving the health and well-being of our local, national, and international communities.
 Our goal is to provide life-changing opportunities to build the capacity of other countries and share the latest advances in medicine and health care.

 Since its founding in 2006, The GW Healing Clinic has strived to help expand access to health care for the vulnerable residents of Washington, D.C., regardless of insurance status or ability to pay.
 Student volunteers provide comprehensive primary care and social services to underserved patients.
 Every Tuesday evening, a team of dedicated medical students, physician assistant students, public health students, and volunteer attending physicians staff the exam rooms and lab and provide health education for patients.
-Just before and right after clinic hours, the students participate in structured peer-to-peer educational sessions with the aim of teaching each other about the etiology, pathogenesis, treatment, and psychosocial factors of the diagnoses that are common among our patient population.

 The Interdisciplinary Student Community-Oriented Prevention Enhancement Service (ISCOPES) is a service-learning program that places first-year medical students, physician assistant students, health services management and leadership students, graduate public health students, and physical therapy students on interdisciplinary teams to effectively engage in intensive, health promotion experiences.